cocoon sandbox

 err = w.Err() // why the stream ended; nil after Close

 Watch returns once the guest acknowledges the watch is armed — events caused after it returns are guaranteed captured.
-A bad path fails synchronously.
+A bad path fails synchronously; if the consumer falls too far behind, Err reports a terminal overflow instead of the stream silently dropping events.

 Git